liangk7/CarND-Term1-Project3/writeup_report.md

 #### Parameter tuning
 The tunable parameters outside of the convultional neural network are:
 - epochs: increase of this parameter will result in a convergence of error loss between training and validation datasets.
 In the case of the Nvidia CNN model, the choice of 5 epochs yielded a sufficient result for simulation performance
 - batch size: increase of this parameter will result in an inability to generalize which produces a lower quality model.
+The default option of `256` was selected and proved sufficient for simulation performance

 #### Training data
 Since the training data is a compilation of image trios, the amount of data captured in each lap provides a diverse image pool in which the model can be trained.
 However, attempts at building a model only with centered lap data proved unsuccessful, with many off-road (water and dirt) gradients being misclassified as drivable routes.
 To enhance the proper classification of these scenarios, additional data was taken at these segments of the track.